kahilnayton/webmusic/README.md

 - React
 - Express
 - Sequelize
 - Tone.js
 - Semantic UI
 - React-router
 - password & jwt

 ## Technologies - maybies
 - p5 because they have a bunch on inbuilt sound and visual stuff.

 - TypeScript because it makes it more modular and allow me to make different samples in the engines and draw on them

-- Webpack becaue it might make it easir to allow for samples to be played
+- Webpack because it might make it easier to allow for samples to be played

 - Expo Audio api - recording samples

 # MVP

 - User sign in, sign out, delete account and create a new account
 - Be able to program drums
 - Start, stop the beat & volume
 - Change the Bpm

 ## MVP - post
 Be able to program effects
 - Envelope filter
 - Distortion
 - Reverb

 Visual effects that change when user alters parameters A keyboard synth
 Responsive design